 I'm not saying for certain that this Dune prequel will suffer Krypton's short-lived, history-anchored fate.
 And Prophesy more than deserves a shot, and it may yet deliver the long-haul goods, even enough to get fans pumped for that next, theatrical chapter.

-Then again, even if it should click by season's end, sometimes too good a thing can yet hinder what ensues.
-For example, some have said that Star Trek: The Next Generation stole from the anticipatory thunder from Star Trek V: The Final Frontier, and that Freddy's Nightmares had sucked the frightful surrealism well in advance of A Nightmare on Elm Street 5: The Dream Child.
+Then again, even if it should click by season's end, sometimes too good a thing can hinder what ensues.
+For example, some have said that Star Trek: The Next Generation blunted the anticipatory thunder of Star Trek V: The Final Frontier, and that Freddy's Nightmares had sucked the frightful surrealism well in advance of A Nightmare on Elm Street 5: The Dream Child.
+(I suppose, one could apply the same view to The Penguin, but that track holds a more independent structure to its platform: connected, yes, but still a clear-cut bridge all unto itself.)

-We'll see if Prophesy causes the same outcome or if, in fact, it empowers the franchise.
+We'll see if Prophesy causes friction or cohesion for Dune's filmed continuation.
 For now, I (along with other interested parties) will keep viewing, and when the time comes, reflect on the season's accumulation.

 No comments: